Teuze/website/content/posts/docker.md

 ```
 Docker will then get the corresponding image layers and install the image.
 You can find it under `/var/lib/docker` but it may require a little search.
-More on Docker objects and internals on the corresponding section.
+More on Docker objects and internals on a next article, maybe.

 Now you have your image, how about interacting with it ? </br>
 Quick terminology tip : a running Docker image is a container.